 I want to focus on building a more scalable system, relying a lot less on seasonal ‘hot’ items, which is what I’ve been doing so far.
 I’m expecting a few slower months as a result, which I’m already seeing this September with sales being less than through the summer, but that will be worth it long term if I can build some more consistency.
 I have also built up a good amount of stock for Christmas and Q4, so so I’m very excited for November and December, which I’m expecting to be good months, especially if the toy shortage takes place!

 So there you have it!
-Imogen generated £15,000 in sales and £3,000 in profit in one month.
+Henry generated £15,000 in sales and £3,000 in profit in one month.
 I have to admit that’s better than what I was expecting.

 This will undoubtedly slow down as the summer months and Covid restrictions created some opportunities that won’t always be there, but I’m still very impressed.
-It will be very interesting to see how Imogen does over the next few months and if she can start to create a real scalable business with flipping.
+It will be very interesting to see how Henry does over the next few months and if he can start to create a real scalable business with flipping.

-And of course if you have any questions for Imogen post them below for her to see.
+And of course if you have any questions for Henry post them below for him to see.
 Otherwise, until next time!

 All the best,